freshcakewtf/CouchFort/README.md

 🍿 Welcome to Couch Fort! 🍿

-Couch Fort is a repo for the most craptastic B-Rate Movies we need to watch and re-watch over and over again.
+Couch Fort is a repo for the most craptastic B-Rate Movies we need to watch and re-watch.
 You know, the films that take you back to the comforting click-clack of a VHS player, where the tracking was never quite right, and the covers were always a bit too greasy.

 ### 📜 What’s in the Repo?